 The Town owns and operates buildings that are known to contain asbestos and other hazardous materials, which represent a health hazard upon demolition or certain renovations.
-Following the adoption of PS 3280 - Asset retirement obligations, the Town recognized a liability in the amount of \$688,000, relating to the removal and disposal of the asbestos and other hazardous materials in these buildings, as estimated at January 1, 2023.
-The estimated liability remains unchanged on December 31, 2023.
-The recognition of asset retirement obligations involves an accompanying increase to the buildings and building improvements capital assets.
-This increase in capital assets is amortized on a straight-line basis over the remaining expected useful life of the related assets.
+The recognition of asset retirement obligations involves an accompanying increase to the buildings and building improvements capital assets; where the buildings and building improvements capital assets are no longer in productive use, the obligation is expensed on the Statement of Operations and Accumulated Surplus.
 These asset retirement activities are estimated to occur between 2028 and 2082.